pavanraju/olo/README.md

 Automation Framework for WebDriver with TestNG.

-Olo not only supports WebDriver Tests but also KeyWord Driven Tests.
+Olo supports WebDriver Tests and KeyWord Driven Tests.

 Used Twitter Bootstrap for execution summary reports which makes reports look rich.